Most significant short-term business risks

 Especially in Finland and the CEE countries, the availability of the resources needed for growing the production volume might prevent increasing the production as planned.
 Competitors’ need for resources also presents a risk of losing key personnel and expertise.

 The preparation of the planned merger takes time from the key personnel, causes uncertainty among employees and activates competitors to recruitment attempts.
 The company has taken planned measures to mitigate these risks.
+More detailed information on the risks related to the merger is published in the merger prospectus.
+The merger prospectus is available on the merger web page.

 Most of the company’s business is project business, meaning that successful project management plays an integral role in ensuring the company’s profit.
 The most significant project management risks are related to factors such as pricing, planning, scheduling, procurement, cost management and, in the company’s self-developed business, also the management of sales risk.
 YIT’s major business premises and infrastructure projects in Finland, such as the Tripla project and the E18 Hamina-Vaalimaa motorway, make up a significant share of the company’s expected revenue in coming years, meaning that successful project management in the projects is integral.